questrel/dtree/README.md

 // <https://www.boost.org/doc/libs/1_66_0/libs/numeric/interval/doc/interval.htm>
 // <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2006/n2137.pdf>
 // don't distinguish intervals including end points from intervals excluding end points.
-// that distinction is unimportant for modeling rounding errors
+// that distinction seems unimportant for modeling rounding errors
 // but is important for predicates in a query on exact values.
 // Typical treatments may also punt on issues of division by intervals containg 0
 // or trimodal comparison logic.